 There is a tendency, even as an adult, to seek approval from our parents and this seeking gets transferred in general to other relationships when the underlying need lies hidden and unaddressed.
 Or perhaps worse, shamed and shunned.

-The truth is that on some level, everyone is the same but we are a bit self-centred that way, that we only see our own hurt and our own faults and limitations.
-We are good enough.
+The truth is that on some level, everyone is the same but we are a bit self-centred that way, and we only see our own hurt and our own faults and limitations.
+We forget that we are good enough.

 Another “result” of these self-care tips is to raise our vibration, access a sense of vitality, and have a deeply felt experience so that we become aware of our own shadows and projections and at some point, move from the mind to the heart and see life from a broader perspective, beyond duality and surface conflict.
 We need to see both yin and yang and understand that it is part of a whole and neither one is bad or good.

 Some people may feel this is a tall order and familial harmony is not possible.
 That may be true, at least in this moment.
 Some family patterns and woundedness may run deep and need focused work with different practitioners.
-In the meantime, do try these tips and at least start here.
+In the meantime, do try these tips.
 We’ve all got to start somewhere.
 Why not here, why not now?